U.S. Department of State Seal

 U.S. Immigrant Visa

-Before coming for your child’s immigrant visa interview, please complete an Electronic Immigrant Visa Application (DS-260) online at the Consular Electronic Application Center (CEAC).
-You should receive a letter from the National Visa Center (NVC) confirming receipt of the provisionally approved Form I-800 petition and assignment of a case number and an invoice ID number.
-You will need this information to log into CEAC to file the DS-260 for your child.
-You should fill out these forms in your child's name.
-Answer every item on the form.
-If information is not applicable, please write “N/A” in the block.
+You will have already completed an Electronic Immigrant Visa Application (DS-260) online at the Consular Electronic Application Center (CEAC) after receiving a letter from the National Visa Center (NVC) confirming receipt of the provisionally approved Form I-800 petition and assignment of a case number and an invoice ID number.
 Print and bring the DS-260 confirmation page to the visa interview.
-Review the DS-260 FAQs, our Online Immigrant Visa Forms page, or contact NVC at NVCAdoptions@state.gov or +1-603-334-0700 if you have questions about completing the online DS-260 form.
+Review the DS-260 FAQs, our Online Immigrant Visa Forms page, or contact NVC at NVCAdoptions@state.gov if you have questions about completing the online DS-260 form.

 Upon receipt of the case at post, the Consular Section generally notifies the petitioner.
 Visa issuance after the final interview generally takes 24 hours.
 It is not usually possible to provide the visa to adoptive parents on the same day as the immigrant visa interview.
-You should verify current processing times with the U.S. Consulate General in Almaty before making final travel arrangements.
+You should verify current processing times with U.S. Consulate General Almaty before making final travel arrangements.
 Additional information on immigrant visa processing can be found on our website.

-For adoptions finalized abroad prior to the child’s admission into the United States: An adopted child residing in the United States in the legal and physical custody of the U.S. citizen parent pursuant to a lawful admission for permanent residence generally will acquire U.S. citizenship automatically upon admission into the United States if the child otherwise meets the requirements of the Child Citizenship Act of 2000, including that the child is under the age of eighteen.
+For adoptions finalized abroad before the child’s admission into the United States: A child who was adopted abroad and has satisfied Immigration and Nationality Act (INA) 101(b)(1)(E), INA 101(b)(1)(F), or INA 101(b)(1)(G) requirements, who is residing in the United States in the legal and physical custody of the U.S. citizen parent pursuant to a lawful admission for permanent residence generally will acquire U.S. citizenship after admission if the child is under the age of 18 when these conditions are met.

 Traveling Abroad